dmdmdm/ArbNum/README.md

 Class ArbNum uses Unsigned to do signed arbitrary precison signed integer operations.
 For example: it turns 10 + (-20) into 20 - 10 and calls Unsigned.subtract(20, 10)

+Has C++ operator overloading so you can to do: a + b * c where they are ArbNum's.

 Compiles on Ubuntu, macOS, Windows